Women's studies: Americas

 The first accredited women's studies course in the U.S. was held in 1969 at Cornell University.
 After a year of intense organizing of women's consciousness raising groups, rallies, petition circulating, and operating unofficial or experimental classes and presentations before seven committees and assemblies, the first women's studies program in the United States was established in 1970 at San Diego State College (now San Diego State University).
 In conjunction with National Women's Liberation Movement, students and community members created the ad hoc committee for women's studies.
 The second women's studies program in the United States was established in 1971 at Wichita State University in Wichita, Kansas.
-It was mostly formed through many efforts by women in the English department, administration and within the community.
+It was largely formed through the efforts of many women in the English department, the administration, and the community.
+The College of Staten Island was the first United States University to graduate a student with a Bachelor of Arts degree in Women's Studies due to efforts by feminist professor Phyllis Chesler.
 By 1974, San Diego State University faculty members began a nationwide campaign for the integration of the department.
 At the time, these actions and the field were extremely political.
 Before formalized departments and programs, many women's studies courses were advertised unofficially around campuses and taught by women faculty members – without pay – in addition to their established teaching and administrative responsibilities.
 Then, as in many cases today, faculty who teach in women's studies often hold faculty appointments in other departments on campus.

 The first scholarly journal in interdisciplinary women's studies, Feminist Studies, began publishing in 1972.
 The National Women's Studies Association (of the United States) was established in 1977.

 In 1977, there were 276 women's studies programs nationwide in the United States.
 The number of programs increased in the following decade, growing up to 530 programs in 1989, which included the program at the University of Puerto Rico founded by Margarita Benítez in 1986.
 Around the 1980s, universities in the U.S. saw the growth and development of women's studies courses and programs across the country while the field continued to grapple with backlash from both conservative groups and concerns from those within the women's movement about the white, existentialist, and heterosexual privilege of those in the academy.

-In Canada The first few university courses in Women's Studies were taught in the early 1970s.
-In 1984 the federal government established five regional endowed chairs in Women's Studies for each region of the country at:
+In Canada, the first few university courses in Women's Studies were taught in the early 1970s.
+In 1984, the federal government established five regional endowed chairs in Women's Studies for each region of the country: